jesmithiv/jesmithiv.github.io/_posts/2016-04-11-I-still-wear-the-Apple-Watch.md

 1. It has failed humanity: It has not cured cancer, curbed the incidence of global terrorism, and it has neither confirmed or denied the Big Bang theory
 2. It has failed developers: No one can program around the same splash screen: a 60-second spinner

-Maybe I’m a Watch apologist, but Watch’s failures have not made me wear the Watch any less or feel that the roughly $400 I spent on the Watch was wasted.
+Maybe I’m a Watch apologist, but the Watch’s failures have not made me wear the Watch any less or feel that the roughly $400 I spent on the Watch was wasted.

 Considering the frequency with which I’ve used the Watch every day for nearly a year now, the graph of my investment in the Watch per unit of utility is an asymptote teasing zero.
 For me, all of the following have been *enough* in Watch version 1.